thomass171/tcp-22/README.md

 Don't forget to allow access in your web server by setting corresponding CORS header.

+# Measures

+MA46: Defer processing of newly created events in a frame cycle.
+Otherwise a server system might keep processing without giving the client the chance to catch up.
+Occured in the sequence LOGGEDIN->JOINED->ASSEMBLED.

 # Releases
 This is the release list In terms of installations to the examples hosting server used from https://thomass171.github.io/tcp-22/tcp-22.html.
 Every release contains lots of bug fixes.